How The View Of Mental Illness Has Changed Over The Past 50 Years

 Several decades ago in the 1960s, the deinstitutionalization movement brought about an abrupt, 180 degree change in the way patients with mental illness were handled and treated.
 This movement called for the removing of mentally ill patients from state and private institutions where many times these people received little to no care and treatment.
 This was done in order to alternatively give patients medications and therapy.
 When this movement took place, the tides begin to change in regards to the general attitude of those with a mental illness.
 The idea behind this was to make the public believe these people were members of the community and not just “crazies” in need of institutionalization.

 Also, if a mentally ill person needs to be hospitalized, there is less of a chance now than before that they will be subject to restraints and isolation.
-Today's psychiatry leans toward day treatment centers where there are less staff members and an increased emphasis on group therapy as opposed to individual therapy, which paved the course for halfway houses as well as allowing patients with mental illness to go home at night and still receive treatment during the day.
+The present psychiatry inclines toward day treatment focuses where there are less staff individuals and an expanded accentuation on gathering treatment instead of individual treatment, which cleared the course for asylums just as enabling patients with psychological instability to return home during the evening and still get treatment during the day.

 Problems with Deinstitutionalizing